Asphyx

 Copyright © 1994 Century Media

-Echoing its own structures, downturning riff avalanches rumble into their own entropy and dissipate as melodic riffs emerge to complement their direction with an ascendent greater context, producing a sense of clarity from decay and transcendence of destruction.
+Echoing song structure, downturning riff avalanches rumble into entropy and dissipate as melodic riffs emerge to complement their direction with an ascendent greater context, producing a sense of clarity from decay and transcendence of destruction.
 Drums roll and flicker under bass doubling the surging, undulating riffs periodically cleated by seizure of rhythm in a full stop; then, inexorable like the flow of rivers or erosion of mountains, the pattern repeats until tension exhausts us, at which point an immanent melody slips out and dances over it before the flow resumes.

 Riffs leap between tempos and reappear, guided by emotionally impassive vocals that announce a structural rather than colorful doom.
 Although Asphyx is basic, repetitive music, it is shaped from the aesthetic symbolism of phrase and rhythm, and so tells a story in the juxtaposition of seemingly radically different forms that, in the contrast of afterimage, briskly make sense and expand upon the previous meaning like a story in which each action leads to involvement in a larger plot through the architecture of its change.
-In the classic death metal style, much of the power of this music is the texture: reverberating double bass, guttural vocals emphasizing the cadence of each phrase unraveling as it pulses with the energy of interchange in confrontation.
-Funeral drone riffs define space for more evocative elements of theme, tuning mood to a sense of endurance, exhaustion and loss.

 asphyx god cries 1996 century media

-1. God Cries (3:56)
+1. God Cries (3:56) mp3 sample

 2. It Awaits (3:22)